pepealkalina/42-Cursus-projects/README.md

 # 42-Cursus-projects
-All 42 common core projects that i made
+All 42 common core projects that I made.

+There are more projects that i will upload later.